austinbv/dino/README.md

 #### 6)  Test It!

 Most boards have an on-board LED.
 It's internally connected to pin 13 on Arduinos, but might be different for you.
-Run the LED example [here](examples/01-led/led.rb).
-Change the pin number if needed.
+Change the pin number if needed, then run the [LED example](examples/01-led/led.rb).
 If the LED starts blinking, you're ready for Ruby!

 ## Examples and Tutorials